Thank you for your interest in UConn’s Neag School of Education.

-Our supporters and champions – among them the late Ray Neag and his wife, Carole, who have dedicated millions of dollars to make the Neag School what it is today — share in our belief that a research university must be engaged in advancing education, and that economic development and social justice is not attainable without a vibrant educational system across the spectrum.
+Our supporters and champions – among them the late Ray Neag and his wife, Carole, who have dedicated millions of dollars to make the Neag School what it is today — share in our belief that a research university must be engaged in advancing education, and that economic development and social justice are not attainable without a vibrant educational system.
 Together, we have made strategic investments in people, programs, and technology as we pursue our vision as a leading school of education.

 Gladis Kersaint, Ph.D.